infinitive and gerund

 I can't stand waiting for hours.
 I can't help laughing.
 Don't give up studying this chapter.
 It's no use working so late.
 Is the film worth seeing?

-5. The verbs followed by infinitives and gerunds.
+5. Examples of verbs followed by gerunds and infinitives.

 A. With the same meaning: